 The Executive Committee usually meets three or four times each year.
 The first meeting is usually held after the Annual Meeting or the day after the Annual Meeting.
 The meeting is held at the annual meeting site.
 All meetings are open to the membership.
 Regional Meetings are held in the various Districts or areas of potential Districts.
 It is preferred that these meetings be held at the invitation of the District Directors or the Area Vice Presidents.
 The Executive Committee at the Annual Meeting, or at the Winter Regional Meeting will decide if there will be a Summer Regional Meeting the following year.
-We will annually alternate the Winter and Summer Regional Meetings.
 A suggested agenda for the Regional Meetings is included at the end of this section